NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/update-user-limits.md

 Click inside the AccountId box to select a user account.

 ## Step 7: Select multiple users for batch update
-Repeat steps 5-6 to select multiple user accounts of the same pot.
+Repeat steps 5-6 to select multiple user accounts.
 This way, you can set common reservation and fee limits for multiple users of the same selected pot.

 ## Step 8: [Or] Select individual users
-Alternatively, to set different fee and reservation limits for each user account of the pot, submit separate transactions for each account by repeating steps 1-6.
+Alternatively, to set different fee and reservation limits for each user account, submit separate transactions for each account by repeating steps 1-6.
 Continue setting the limits as given in steps 9-10 for each user account.

 ## Step 9: Update fee limits
 To update or modify the fee limit, enter the new value under *newFeeQuota.*

-## Step 9: Update reserve quota limits
+## Step 10: Update reserve quota limits
 To update or modify the reserve quota, enter the new value under *newReserveQuota.*

 ![Sponsorship](/img/docs/nodle-chain/updateuserlimits.png)

-## Step 8: Click Submit Transaction
+## Step 11: Click Submit Transaction
 Authorize the transaction by entering your password.

-## Step 10: Click Sign and Submit
+## Step 12: Click Sign and Submit
 The fund limits get updated if the submission is successful.